 The draft programme of work presented hereinafter was elaborated by RAC/SPA in consultation with the IUCN Centre for Mediterranean Cooperation, WWF-MedPo, MedPAN and ACCOBAMS.
 It takes into account the information on MPAs available in the databases and documentation of these organisations.
-The 9th Meeting of the NFP for SPA (Malta, 3-6 June 2009) reviewed the draft programme and decided to submit it for adoption to the Contracting Parties.
+It will be reviewed, and where necessary amended, by the 9th Meeting of the NFP for SPA (Malta, 3-6 June 2009) in order to submit it for adoption to the Contracting Parties.